magic-kiri/Personal-Blockchain-Backend/README.md

 After signing-In user can send a POST request to the server to save an **Transaction**.
 The server propagtes the transaction to all other active nodes in the network.
-Every active node in the network verifies the transaction with the help of digital signature and if it is valid then the server will insert the transaction in its own **Transaction Pool**.
+Every active node in the network verifies the transaction with the help of digital signature and if it is valid then the server will insert the transaction in its own <b> Transaction Pool </b>.

 For a certain period of time every active node in the network creates an block and share it to each other.
 After the time period every node gets the optimal block and they append it in thein blockchain.